pretsadev/scm-version-maven-extension/README.md

 # Common warnings

 > [!NOTE]
-> When `scm-version-maven-extension` is not able to load current project version from scm, a default version of `0.0.0` is assumed and a warning is logged.
+> When `scm-version-maven-extension` is not able to load the current project version from scm, a default version of `0.0.0` is assumed and a warning is logged.